FMPRoRHTTP, or, making Filemaker interface with Rails over HTTP

 Goals:

-• allow two-way data transmission between FMP and Rails
+• allow two-way data transmission between FileMaker Pro (FMP) and Rails

 • minimize development time required for both FMP and Rails